 “To add insult to injury, some abusive women not only victimize their spouses by abusing them verbally, emotionally, financially and/or physically, but they also attempt to manipulate the criminal justice system in their favour and against their partner.
 This unconscionable attempt of some abusive women not only re-victimizes their already abused husbands by denying them equal rights and fair protection under the law, but it simultaneously devalues and undermines the admirable progress women’s groups have achieved over the years in trying to protect the rights of legitimately abused wives and their children in the criminal courts.

-“It is evident that our society has made positive strides over the years to bring needed attention to domestic abuse and to better protect women from their abusive husbands or partners.
+“It is evident that our society has made positive strides over the years to bring needed attention to domestic abuse and to better protect women.
 Unfortunately, based on what many abused husbands currently experience, we still have a long way to go to afford them with similar protection of their safety and security.
 We need to eliminate the current gender bias in our system that re-victimizes them all over again when they step into the legal arena.”

 To help bring this type of victimization out into the open, we will provide several web site links to articles that you can read on this subject.
 We hope it will help husbands to better protect themselves.

-On a further note, the articles linked below, consist of stories of battered men (some being followers of Christ and others who are not) who share their life experiences of being battered by various women.
+On a further note, the articles linked below, consist of stories of battered men (some being followers of Christ and others who are not).
+In these blogs, they share their life experiences of being battered by women.
 Please read what they have written.
 Abused men and husbands need to be heard too: